Building Conservation Compatible Careers

 On the day of the trek, each of the students had a Canon DSLR camera with a zoom lens and was able to capture incredible photos of the Muyambi mountain gorilla family that we visited high in the Bwindi mountains.
 The 8-hour hike was filled with interesting discussions, animal sightings and a lot of cheerful fun.
 They took in the experience fully, from the orientation and dancing at the Visitor Information Center, to learning all they could from the trackers, rangers and guards, to receiving the certificate from the head UWA Ranger, John.

-The financial support we received was key to us being able to purchase guiding resources for the group and a UWA trekking permits for each of the students.
+The financial support we received was key to us being able to purchase guiding resources for the group and a UWA trekking permit for each of the students.
 Included in a professional, waterproof canvas bag we brought good quality binoculars, the East African Wildlife Field Guide, the newest edition of the IUCN Guide to East African primates, the IUCN documents for Primate Guide Professionals, a metal, reusable water bottle, and blank notebooks.
 Gorilla trekking was an opportunity that was deeply meaningful to them as you can read in Onesmus Rutaro’s handwritten letter, transcribed here:

 “Dear Donors: I am writing to express my heartfelt gratitude for your generous donation towards my gorilla trekking adventure.
 Your support has enabled me to experience something truly unforgettable, and I am forever grateful.
 As a local artist dedicated to gorilla conservation through my carvings, this experience has deepened my connection with these magnificent creatures.
 Witnessing them in their natural habitat has inspired new ideas and creativity, which I will channel into my art to continue raising awareness and funds for conservation efforts.
 Your contribution has not only supported my passion but also the conservation of these incredible animals.
 Your kindness has made a significant impact on my life and the lives of the gorillas I am dedicated to protecting.
 Thank you for believing in me and my art.
 I am honored to have supporters like you who share my passion for conservation and art.
 Sincerely, Onesmus Rutaro”